A Festive Dish in the Colors of the Mexican Flag

 We make our chiles en nogada based on an old family recipe from Yuriria, Guanajuato that dates back at least until the 1950’s.
 Chiles en nogada are meat stuffed poblano chiles bathed in nogada, a walnut cream sauce and garnished with pomegranate seeds and parsley.

-It is a festive dish typically served in the month of September to celebrate Independence Day becasue the colors of the dish are said to resemble the colors of the Mexican flag, green, white and red.
+It is a festive dish typically served in the month of September to celebrate Independence Day because the colors of the dish are said to resemble the colors of the Mexican flag, green, white and red.
 In Yuriria, the filling is prepared with beef, pork and biznaga, candied cactus which adds a delicate sweetness.
 Biznaga will be almost impossible to find but you can replace it with the equivalent amount of any candied fruit or dried fruit with excellent results.

 How to Make Traditional Chiles en Nogada

 Chiles en nogada is not a difficult dish to prepare but it does require you to dedicate some time for preparation.
 Your time will be rewarded with a sophisticated, deeply satisfying dish with knockout presentation perfect for a special occasion.
 Love and attention to detail matter.
-For a truly special dish you must make the effort to chop all of the ingredients into uniform sized pieces which will give you the most beautiful presentation.
+For a truly special dish, you must make the effort to chop all of the ingredients into uniformly sized pieces which will give you the most beautiful presentation.